Sunshine Skies

 Picture

 Ocean Reef Airways was the southern division of Montauk Caribbean Airlines of New York.
 The airline operated flights from Miami to an airstrip at the exclusive Ocean Reef Club in Key Largo during the winter season.
-Passengers had to be members or guests of the club as the general public was not allowed access to the airstrip at the northern tip of Key Largo.
+Passengers were required to be members or guests of the club, as the general public was not allowed access to the airstrip at the northern tip of Key Largo.
 The airline also offered charter flights to Walt Disney World, Key West, Palm Beach, and other points in the Bahamas, Caribbean, and Florida using Piper Navajos, a de Havilland Twin Otter, and Beech Baron twin props.

 Below: Timetable showing scheduled service for Winter 1977 - 1978.